utopia-rise/godot-kotlin-jvm/docs/src/doc/user-guide/properties.md

-Any property of a registered class can be registered as long as it meets all of the following requirements:
+Any property of a registered class can be registered as long as it is public, mutable and can be converted to a `Variant`.
+To register a property annotate it with `@RegisterProperty`.

- - Defined inside a registered class
- - Mutable
- - Annotated with `@RegisterProperty`
- - Type can be converted to `Variant`

 ```kotlin
 @RegisterClass
 class RotatingCube: Spatial() {
     @RegisterProperty
     lateinit var lateInitProperty: NodePath